nimisha-yadav/Slackmarks/README.md

 # Slackmarks
-> Do you wish to store a web page in Slack for personal reference?
+> Sometimes, we want to store important web-pages in our Slack personal workspace.
+> What if we can automate this ?
 Just Press `Cmd + B` / `Ctrl + B`

 ## How to achieve this?